How to: Break and Combine Statements in Code (Visual Basic)

 Some limitations exist as to where you can use the line-continuation character; for example, you can't use it in the middle of an argument name.
 You can break an argument list with the line-continuation character, but the individual names of the arguments must remain intact.

 You can't continue a comment by using a line-continuation character.
 The compiler doesn't examine the characters in a comment for special meaning.
-For a multiple-line comment, repeat the comment symbol (') on each line.
+For a multiple-line comment, repeat the comment symbol (

 Although placing each statement on a separate line is the recommended method, Visual Basic also allows you to place multiple statements on the same line.